cheriangeorge/MAD2/Week1.md

 ### Javascript
 * UTF 16 in Javascript - can use different scripts as variable names
 * console.log()
+  - by default last statement gets printed in colsole even if there is no console.log
+  - if there is no let/var/const present it will be printed in the console.
 * {} is a block
 * let
 * const